 Derek Bayes’ shots of the band romping through Mayfair in 1965 have never been published before

-It was a treat to study Terry O’Neill’s extensive Fab Four archive, which begins with them recording ‘She Loves You’ – their first million-selling single – and portrays them as they temporarily become mainstream entertainers, having a crack at Shakespeare and “flying” above the London Palladium stage à la Peter Pan.
+It was a treat to study Terry O’Neill’s extensive Fab Four archive, which begins with them recording ‘She Loves You’ (their first million-selling single), shows them meeting the future prime minister Harold Wilson (see picture below), and portrays them as they temporarily become mainstream entertainers, having a crack at Shakespeare and “flying” above the London Palladium stage à la Peter Pan.
 It’s obvious that the band warmed to Terry – they had an immediate respect for people with skill, charm and humour – and the consummate celebrity photographer would continue to work with Paul McCartney and Ringo Starr after the breakup.

 It’s always a joy and a privilege to see photographs that have never been published before, such as Derek Bayes’ set of the band romping through London as they make the film Help! in 1965 (see picture above).
 Thank heavens for a quick-thinking professional with a great camera.
 It’s a springtime Sunday in Mayfair and the band look happy and relaxed (a heap of weed was smoked during the making of that movie, and they were topping the charts with ‘Ticket to Ride’ at the time).
 We’re reminded, as if we need to be, just how naturally stylish and charismatic the Beatles were.
 Not only did they sound amazing and have an immense and evolving talent for songwriting, but they had the visual element sewn up too without really trying.
 That’s why, half a century after they called it a day as a band, millions of fans across the world will be overjoyed to see this book. ♦